Dynamic Stall Characteristics and Modelling of Time-Varying Pitching Kinematics: Methods

-The airfoil underwent pitching motions about its quarter-chord starting at \ang{0} and reaching a maximum angle of attack of $\kindex{\alpha}{max}=\ang{30}$.
+The airfoil underwent pitching motions about its quarter-chord starting at \ang{0} and reaching a maximum pitch angle of $\kindex{\alpha}{max}=\ang{30}$.
+In the entire note, $\alpha$ refers to the geometric angle of attack, which equals the pitch angle.
 The duration of the pitching motion is fixed at three constant values: \SI{7}{\second}, \SI{8}{\second} and \SI{10}{\second}, corresponding to $t\Uinf/c=18.67$, \num{21.33}, and \num{26.67} convective times.
 The constant pitching time duration across all pitch rates leads to maintaining a constant average pitch rate of \SI{0.075}{\second^{-1}}, \SI{0.065}{\second^{-1}}, and \SI{0.05}{\second^{-1}} across the entire range.
 These dimensional pitch rates correspond to the dimensionless pitch rate of $\dot{\alpha}c/2\Uinf=0.014$, $\dot{\alpha}c/2\Uinf=0.012$ and $\dot{\alpha}c/2\Uinf=0.01$.
 To systematically vary the second derivatives, we prescribed quadratic pitching kinematics to enforce a constant second derivative throughout the motion (\cref{fig:kinematics}b).
 The second derivatives vary from negative to positive values to represent decelerating and accelerating pitching motions.
 A total of \num{126} cases were tested and each was repeated five times to evaluate repeatability.
+The accuracy of the motion control system was verified by comparing prescribed kinematics with the encoder feedback signal, yielding absolute errors below \ang{0.1} across all test cases.
+All reported angle of attack values in the analysis are based on the measured encoder feedback.

 Linear pitch motions with non-dimensional pitch rates varying between $\adottext=\numrange{0.007}{0.02}$ are also tested and serve as a reference for comparisons with the quadratic kinematics.
-The linear pitching motions are generated using the smoothed ramp function proposed by Eldredge et al.~\cite{Eldredge2009},
+The linear motions start at $\alpha=\ang{0}$ and increase the angle up to a maximum angle of attack $\kindex{\alpha}{max}=\ang{30}$, following the smoothed ramp function proposed by \citeauthor{Eldredge2009}~\cite{Eldredge2009}:

 where $a$ is a smoothing parameter and is set to \num{8}.
 The time parameter $\kindex{t}{1}$ is the start of the motion, and $\kindex{t}{2}$ is when the maximum angle of attack is reached.
 The function was used to prevent abrupt changes in velocity and to smooth the acceleration and deceleration process at the beginning and the end of the linear motion.